Yeffian/Yeffian/README.md

 # <div align="center">I'm Yeff!</div>

 Hey! :wave: I am Yeff, a kid just trying to learn everything possible about the wonderful world of computer science!
 I am passionate about anything related to computers, chess, writing and linguistics!
 I am originally from Bangladesh, but currently I live in Malaysia.
-I speak 3 languages fluently, and am learning many more!
+I speak 3 languages fluently, and am learning many more! i know several languages to varying degrees, but the main ones I use are C# and Python, and I am also trying to learn Swift currently!

 <br/>